Cryptocurrency Tax Calculations - FIFO, LIFO, HIFO, and Specific ID

-Let’s use the exact same example from above.
+To illustrate this further, let’s use the exact same example from above.

-In this case our cost basis or purchase price of the ETH we sold in June would be $2,800 ($600 + $600 + $600 + $500 + $500).
+Using LIFO, our cost basis (or original purchase price) of the 5 ETH that we sold off in June would be $2,800 ($600 + $600 + $600 + $500 + $500).

 Doing the math then:

 $3,000 (selling price) - $2,800 (purchase price or cost basis) = $200 capital gain

 As you can see with LIFO, we pull from the latest coins we bought—in this case we bought 3 ETH for $600, so we sell this group of coins first.
 Once that group is gone, we sell the 2 ETH that were bought for $500.
 In this example, using LIFO led to a $200 total gain where FIFO led to a $500 total capital gain.

 In a period of rising cryptocurrency prices, using LIFO will lead to significantly less total taxable gains.
 It will also shield your earliest purchased cryptocurrency from getting “sold” off right away.
 This can lead to other benefits like extending your cryptocurrency holding period.
 Remember, long-term capital gains (assets held longer than one year before being disposed of) are taxed at the long-term capital gains rate, which is less than the short term capital gains tax rate.